AUAP/AP2018/class04/class04.md

 #### typing
 Facebook has the ability to track unposted status updates (what you are typing as you're typing, regardless it is a published/public post or not)
 - more: [Self censorship on Facebook by Sauvik Das and Adam Kramer](https://www.aaai.org/ocs/index.php/ICWSM/ICWSM13/paper/viewFile/6093/6350).
-See methodology: "We collected self- censorship data from a random sample  of  approximately  5  million  English-speaking  Face- book users who lived in the U.S. or U.K. over the course of 17 days (July 6-22, 2012)."
+See methodology: "We collected self-censorship data from a random sample  of  approximately  5  million  English-speaking  Face- book users who lived in the U.S. or U.K. over the course of 17 days (July 6-22, 2012)."

 #### buttons